ngiangre/gamworkshop/README.md

 binary association.

 Basically, this linear model is an equation of a line \(Y = mx + b\).
-However, to make the equattion work with a binary \(Y\), we transform the equation which I’m not going to show here but can be easily found online.
+However, to make the equation work with a binary \(Y\), we transform the equation which I’m not going to show here but can be easily found online.
 In the logit versus high school math parlance, the equation is

 <center>